jhweintraub/the-crypto-conundrum/docs/source/ethereum_explained/developers_corner.rst

 An Ethereum private key can be generated using the `BIP39 Standard Mnemonic Library <https://silentcicero.gitbooks.io/pro-tips-for-ethereum-wallet-management/content/ethereum-wallet-basics/using-seed-phrases-to-create-ethereum-accounts.html>`_.

-All transactions requir the use of the `Elliptic Curve Digital Signature Algorithm (ECDSA) <https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm>`_ from the private key associated with the address.
+All transactions require the use of the `Elliptic Curve Digital Signature Algorithm (ECDSA) <https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm>`_ from the private key associated with the address.
+You sign your transaction with your private-key, and it is verified by the nodes to confirm its authenticity before processing.

 When using your private key to sign a message, you must also include a special value: a `nonce <https://medium.com/swlh/ethereum-series-understanding-nonce-3858194b39bf>`_.
 This is a scalar value equal to the number of transactions sent from this address or, in the case of accounts with associated code, the number of contract-creations made by this account.
 Every time you send a transaction this value increases, and is necessary to ensure signatures are unique for each transaction to prevent double-spending.